damar-wicaksono/uqtestfuns/docs/test-functions/sobol-g.md

 Later on, it becomes a popular testing function for global sensitivity analysis methods; see, for instances, {cite}`Marrel2008, Marrel2009, Kucherenko2011`.

+The Sobol'-G function is an M-dimensional scalar-valued function.
+It was introduced in [1] for testing numerical integration algorithms (e.g., quasi-Monte-Carlo; see also for instance [2] and [3]).
+The current form (and name) was from [4] and used in the context of global sensitivity analysis.
+There, the function was generalized by introducing a set of parameters that determines the importance of each input variable.
+Later on, it becomes a popular testing function for global sensitivity analysis methods; see, for instances, [5], [6], and [7].

 ```{code-cell} ipython3
 import numpy as np
 import matplotlib.pyplot as plt